rgknp/AIDayLabs/lab01.3_customvision02/0_README.md

 Under the line "// Create a new project", create a project named Object Detection project and display in the application that a project is being created.

-Replace the _ with a method that will display a message in the application that a project is being created?
 In the second line below, what method will replace the _ to create the project named Object Detection Project?

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~